alnoki/AAAAAA/doc/procedures/writing.rst

    Avoid creating identical documentation in multiple places that must be doubly maintained

+.. _writing-proofreading:

 ************
 Proofreading
 ************

 See :ref:`documentation style <concepts-documentation-style>` to see what to watch out for

 #.
 Open a :ref:`live build <sphinx-building-documentation>` in a browser
    alongside :ref:`tools-vs-code` with
    :ref:`maximum half-screen estate <writing-max-screen-estate>`, so you can make edits immediately
 #.
 Go through one :ref:`minor section <concepts-documentation-example>` at a
    time